Performance reporting is a key part of our strengthening councils program. Read about the measures and checklists that make up the framework.

 Victorian public libraries offer more than just borrowing books.
-You can do everything from academic research, attend a seminar, hear your favourite author speak and bring your kids to story time.
+You can do research, attend a seminar, hear your favourite author speak and bring your kids to story time.

 The Municipal Emergency Resourcing Program (MERP) provides funds to rural, regional and peri-urban councils across the state which helps councils plan and prepare for emergencies.

 Growth Areas Infrastructure Contribution (GAIC), a fund for essential infrastructure development in Melbourne’s growth areas of Cardinia, Casey, Hume, Melton, Mitchell, Whittlesea and Wyndham.

 Regulation and governance of local councils is determined by the Local Government Act 1989 and related Acts, policies and legislation.